dbrumley/maven-example/README.md

 Figuring out Maven was a fun journey.
 We've created a small example illustrating everything at [](https://github.com/dbrumley/maven-example)
 including:
-1. How to compile multiple repositories
+1. How to compile multiple Maven projects
-2. How to [specify a dependency between the two repositories](https://github.com/dbrumley/maven-example/blob/7c333d4a3230fd35ba5ce4b715cd86728b464026/myapp/pom.xml#L14), in this case
+2. How to [specify a dependency between the two Maven projects](https://github.com/dbrumley/maven-example/blob/7c333d4a3230fd35ba5ce4b715cd86728b464026/myapp/pom.xml#L14), in this case
-   `myapp` using `mylibrary`.
+   `myapp` using `mylibrary` and `myharness` using `mylibrary`.
-3. Writing a harness and including it in the [build file](https://github.com/dbrumley/maven-example/blob/7c333d4a3230fd35ba5ce4b715cd86728b464026/myapp/pom.xml#L63).
-The TL;DR was that the test name (e.g., `harness1`) corresponds to the C code name (e.g., `src/test/cpp/harness1.cpp`).
+3. Writing a harness and including it in the [build file](https://github.com/dbrumley/maven-example/pom.xml)..
 4. Testing with Mayhem, which only requires writing a simple configuration file.
 The result is immediate bug-finding Mayhem making!